ningrao/notes/js.md

     * no 'with';
     * 'eval' runs in a new scope;
     * 'delete' non-member name throws error, instead of ignoring;
-    * non-declared variable illicit error, instead of adding to global;
+    * non-declared variable incurs error, instead of adding to global;
     * property attributes violation throws error, instead of ignored;

     * 'this' in function(not method) is undefined, instead of global;